 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On the first day of Great Lent this year, March 7th, the Church remembers Saint Basil of Cherson.
-He was one of seven bishops in the fourth century who governed Cherson, located on the Crimean Peninsula in the Black Sea.
+The Church remembers Saint Basil of Cherson, one of seven bishops in the fourth century who governed Cherson, located on the Crimean Peninsula in the Black Sea.

 Many of Cherson's people were hostile to the Christian faith, and all but one of the seven bishops would be martyred.
 Yet they, and many missionaries, were willing to go there and to work at spreading the Gospel.
 Basil's own companion, Ephraim, had been persecuted and finally beheaded, but that didn't keep Basil from going among the people and converting many.
 For this he was arrested, flogged and ordered to leave the city.